dotnet/docs-maui/docs/user-interface/styles/xaml.md

 ## Explicit styles

 To create a <xref:Microsoft.Maui.Controls.Style> at the page-level, a <xref:Microsoft.Maui.Controls.ResourceDictionary> must be added to the page and then one or more <xref:Microsoft.Maui.Controls.Style> declarations can be included in the <xref:Microsoft.Maui.Controls.ResourceDictionary>.
-A <xref:Microsoft.Maui.Controls.Style> is made *explicit* by giving its declaration an `x:Key` attribute, which gives it a descriptive key in the <xref:Microsoft.Maui.Controls.ResourceDictionary>. *Explicit* styles must then be applied to specific visual elements by setting their <xref:Microsoft.Maui.Controls.Style> properties.
+A <xref:Microsoft.Maui.Controls.Style> is made *explicit* by giving its declaration an `x:Key` attribute, which gives it a descriptive key in the <xref:Microsoft.Maui.Controls.ResourceDictionary>. *Explicit* styles must then be applied to specific visual elements by setting their <xref:Microsoft.Maui.Controls.NavigableElement.Style> properties.

 The following example shows *explicit* styles in a page's <xref:Microsoft.Maui.Controls.ResourceDictionary>, and applied to the page's <xref:Microsoft.Maui.Controls.Label> objects: